- StreamNative Managed Cloud

 Access model in AWS

-- Bootstrap/Provisioning role - This role is used to provision and maintain the underlying infrastructure, such as VPCs, EKS clusters (and associated node groups, etc), and IAM resources.
-It is also used by the StreamNative SRE team for troubleshooting during incidents.
+- Bootstrap/Provisioning Role: This role handles the provisioning and maintenance of the underlying infrastructure like VPCs, EKS clusters (and associated node groups, and so on), IAM resources, and is also utilized for troubleshooting during incidents by StreamNative's SRE team.

-- A permission boundary is used to limit the permissions of dynamically created roles.
-See AWS's documentation for more details.
+- A permission boundary to restrict the permissions of dynamically created roles (refer to AWS's documentation).

 - Policies are limited only to the required AWS services, actions, and resources within those services wherever possible.